theta360developers/plugin-guide/docs/fisheye.md

 ![](img/dualfish/permission.png)

+### Reboot Camera and Put Into Plug-in Mode

+- Unplug camera
+- Hold power button for 8 seconds
+- Turn camera back on
+- Hold mode button for 2 seconds or longer
+- Confirm that that the LED above the shutter button is white
+- WiFi LED below shutter will be aqua color and flashing

 ## Stitching Dual-fisheye Images Into Equirectangular

 For most applications, you will need to stitch the images in post-production processing